bobdust/BobDust.Rpc/README.md

 * Version: 0.9.1.

 * Refer to BobDust.Rpc.Sockets.HelloWorld and BobDust.Rpc.Sockets.ServerSample for the samples.
-* Dependencies: JRE 7, javassist.
+* Dependencies: .NET 4.8.1, System.Reflection.Emit.

 * Please contact ceillingbob@gmail.com for any enqueries.